Iaguilaror/oriGen-wgs001-scripts/README.md

 ## 📄 Contents of this repository

 The oriGen Phase 1 study is a population-scale genomic project focused on Mexican individuals.
-This release includes:
+This release includes the following subdirectories:

 - **oGpv3**: NGS preprocessing, QC, alignment and Variant Calling
 - **vep-extended**: Variant Effect Annotation